 In Hill—and over the vigorous dissents of Justices Scalia and Kennedy—the Supreme Court upheld Colorado’s bubble zone law that prohibited sidewalk counselors from coming within eight feet of patients unless consent was given.
 (You can listen to Justices Scalia and Kennedy’s powerful dissents from the bench here.)

 Not only has the Supreme Court pretty much ignored Hill since it was decided in 2000—including in McCullen—a recent decision of the Seventh Circuit has observed that Hill is incompatible with subsequent Supreme Court decisions.
-(We recently filed an amicus brief with the Supreme Court in support of a petition for certiorari asking that the Court to overrule Hill.)
+(We recently filed an amicus brief with the Supreme Court in support of a petition for certiorari asking the Court to overrule Hill.)

 If the Supreme Court didn’t rely on Hill in adjudging Massachusetts’s buffer zone law, there was no need for the Third Circuit to do so—especially when there’s a significant difference between a “bubble zone,” as in Hill, and a “buffer zone,” as in McCullen and this case.